COMMENTARY FROM THE INVESTMENT COMMITTEE

 Q1 2017 WHERE DO WE GO FROM HERE?

-Even with the weak finish to the quarter the Dow Jones Industrial Average posted a +5.19% return but had a -0.60% return for the month of March.
+Even with the weak finish to the quarter, the Dow Jones Industrial Average posted a +5.19% return but had a -0.60% return for the month of March.
 The S&P 500, including dividends, posted a quarterly return of +6.07%.
-The NASDAQ 100 was up +12.09% for the quarter as technology continued to rally on growth enthusiasm and resurgence of the FANG group.
-The Russell 2000 small-cap index, not surprisingly, was one of the weaker performing benchmarks posting a +2.47% return for the quarter.
+The NASDAQ 100 was up +12.09% for the quarter as technology continued to rally on growth enthusiasm and the resurgence of the FANG group.
+The Russell 2000 small-cap index, not surprisingly, was one of the weaker-performing benchmarks, posting a +2.47% return for the quarter.
 From a sector perspective, technology and health care were up +12.88% and +8.39% respectively.
 Energy was the weakest sector returning -6.79%.
-The Russell 1000 Growth Index was up a respectable +8.91% and outperformed the Russell 1000 Value Index which had a return of +3.27% for the quarter.
+The Russell 1000 Growth Index was up a respectable +8.91% and outperformed the Russell 1000 Value Index, which had a return of +3.27% for the quarter.
 Economic data was mixed but there was enough reason for the Fed to raise interest rates in March by 25bps.
-On the employment front January generated 227,000 in job gains, February came in at 235,000 jobs and March came in at a weaker 98,000.
+On the employment front, January generated 227,000 in job gains, February came in at 235,000 jobs and March came in at a weaker 98,000.
 Weather was to blame for the poor March read but it will be a closely watched indicator looking ahead.
-The US dollar weakened versus many of its counterparts as there has been renewed enthusiasm in Europe and a loss of momentum regarding the "Trump Trade" As we write, Q1 earnings are being reported and expectations are for a 9% gain year-over-year which should bring some justification to current equity valuations.
+The U.S. dollar weakened versus many of its counterparts, as there has been renewed enthusiasm in Europe and a loss of momentum regarding the "Trump Trade."
+As we write, Q1 earnings are being reported and expectations are for a 9% gain year-over-year, which should bring some justification to current equity valuations.

-Across the pond the performance of some of the major foreign indices were inline or better than the U.S. The MSCI EAFE index was up +7.25% for the quarter and the MSCI Europe Index returned +7.44%.
+Across the pond, the performance of some of the major foreign indices were in line with or better than those of the U.S. The MSCI EAFE index was up +7.25% for the quarter and the MSCI Europe Index returned +7.44%.
 Emerging markets posted an impressive +11.44% quarterly return as stronger foreign currencies and cheaper valuations attracted investors.

-Regarding fixed income treasury yields paused and had a hard time sustaining their level above 2.50% at the 10-year level.
+Regarding fixed income Treasury yields paused and had a hard time sustaining their level above 2.50% at the 10-year level.
 Just when it seemed yields might be headed higher, bidders came in looking for bargains.
-The 10-year yield finished the quarter around 2.40% after hitting a high of around 2.60%.
-Most global sovereign bonds, particularly Emerging Market debt, saw strong positive performance.
-The JP Morgan Emerging Markets Bond Index returned +3.97% aided by positive currency impact and improved risk appetite by investors.
-High-yield fixed income performed well with the Bloomberg Barclays U.S. Corporate High Yield Index returning +2.70% for the quarter performing in-line with other riskier sectors of the bond market.
+The 10-year yield finished the quarter at around 2.40% after hitting a high of around 2.60%.
+Most global sovereign bonds, particularly emerging market debt, saw strong positive performance.
+The JP Morgan Emerging Markets Bond Index returned +3.97% that was aided by positive currency impact and improved risk appetite by investors.
+High-yield fixed income performed well, with the Bloomberg Barclays U.S. Corporate High Yield Index returning +2.70% for the quarter; this performance was in line with other riskier sectors of the bond market.

 THOUGHTS ON ASSET ALLOCATION

-Valuations of the broad S&P 500 index are at 17.5x forward earnings which is comfortably above its 10 and 15 year average.
+Valuations of the broad S&P 500 index are at 17.5x forward earnings, which is comfortably above its 10- and 15-year average.
 Several other market indices show the same pattern.
-With elevated market valuations and complacent volatility levels it is an ideal time to be more mindful of risk not less.
-As active managers we have the luxury of screening for investment managers that possess fundamental attributes of high quality, lower long-term risk and downside protection, all of which are blatantly ignored by the most popular of passive ETF investment vehicles.
-Our clients that have been with us for years are intently aware of our obsession with risk mitigation and put a premium on our expertise when it comes to principal protection.
+With elevated market valuations and complacent volatility levels, it is an ideal time to be more mindful of risk, not less.
+As active managers, we have the luxury of screening for investment managers that possess fundamental attributes of high quality, lower long-term risk and downside protection, all of which are blatantly ignored by the most popular of passive ETF investment vehicles.
+Clients who have been with us for years are intently aware of our obsession with risk mitigation and put a premium on our expertise when it comes to principal protection.
 Our investment approach continuously focuses on managers that are designed to capture a significant portion of market upside while protecting your capital during the inevitable market downturns.